AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 bar :- true.
 endmod.
 ```
-As this example demonstrates, the export declarations of a module aren’t sacred
+As this example demonstrates, the export declarations of a module aren't sacred
 and the lack of an export declaration can be overridden by :/2.
 However, good software engineering practice suggests that explict references be used only when there are compelling reasons for
 avoiding the use list and export declaration mechanism.